seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 </Accordion>

 But sometimes you might be interested in a *particular subset* of your data.
-For that scenario, slice() is not useful.
+For that scenario, `slice()` is not useful, since it returns whatever is currently listed on top.
+If you want more control, you need to **filter** your data by a criterion or condition.

 ### Case 2: Filter by condition
 Let's say you are interested in what penguins Rita hangs out with on their home island called *Dream Island*.